GDPR: When am I processing high-risk personal data and when do I need to conduct a DPIA?

 A DPIA is an instrument to identify the privacy risks of data processing within your research prior to the start of the research.
 A DPIA will help you manage the risks to the rights and freedoms of natural persons resulting from the processing of personal data (by assessing them and determining the measures to address them).

 A DPIA may address one particular research, but it may also address a set of similar processing activities that present similar high risks.

 When to conduct a DPIA?

 The following criteria or potential risks will help you analyse whether or not your research constitutes a probable high-risk processing:

-- Special categories of personal data are processed in this research.
+- Special categories of personal dataor personal data of a sensitive nature are processed in this research.

 - Personal data of children or other vulnerable persons are processed in this research.

 - Personal data are processed on a large scale.
 Always keep in mind the specific research context, such as:

 - the number of collected personal data and/ or the number of categories. (e.g. are you only collecting names and mail addresses, or also information on hobbies, professional activities, family situation, …?);

 - the retention period (e.g. are the data processed for a limited time period, or will the data be processed for a longer time period, or even on a permanent basis?);